patternfly/patternfly-elements/.changeset/honest-pants-fetch.md

 "@patternfly/pfe-core": minor
 ---

-Removed popperjs dependency and replaced it with floating-ui dependency.
+`FloatingDOMController`: Removed `popperjs` dependency and replaced it with `floating-ui` dependency.

 - removed the `initialized` property
 - removed the `create` method